aqt01/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 *********************************

-Learners see clickable subsection names in the course outline on the **Course** page, listed beneath their containing section.
+Learners see clickable subsection names in the course outline on the **Course** page, listed beneath their containing :ref:`section<Developing Course Sections>`.
 Learners click subsection names to access the units in the seleted subsection.

 In the following example, the subsections under two separate sections are indicated with outlines.